Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 The supervisor should also indicate what, if anything, the department will do to support the needed changes.
 For example, offering closer mentoring or providing additional training resources.
 Supervisors are asked to consult with Human Resources before issuing a formal written notice.

-This documentation should be provided to the staff member and the staff member should sign the notice indicating she or he has received a copy.
+This documentation should be provided to the staff member and the staff member should sign the notice indicating they have received a copy.
 If the staff member does not wish to sign the written notice, the supervisor may indicate on the form that the employee did not wish to sign, and the disciplinary action will proceed.
 Once signed, a copy should be sent to Human Resources for the staff member's central personnel file.

-If performance or conduct improves to an acceptable level and does not recur for six months and no other disciplinary actions are required during that time, the written notice should be considered resolved.
+If performance or conduct improves to an acceptable level and does not recur for the specified time period in the performance counseling, and no other disciplinary actions are required during that time, the written notice should be considered resolved.
 However, the written notice remains on file as part of the individual's historical record and a pattern of performance problems, regardless of improvement, will be considered grounds for disciplinary action, up to and including dismissal.

-If performance or conduct does not improve to an acceptable level within the time frames established in the written notice or there are serious performance or conduct problems similar to those listed below, a final written notice may be appropriate and can be the first step in the counseling process.
+If performance or conduct does not improve to an acceptable level within the time frames established in the written notice or there are serious performance or conduct problems similar to those listed below, a final written notice may be appropriate.
+Managers, in conjunction with Human Resources, will assess the severity of each infraction.
+While a progressive disciplinary system has been outlined to improve performance and conduct, some behaviors may warrant skipping disciplinary levels, including the decisions for immediate termination.
+The list below offers examples of policy infractions that may result in a final written warning.
+This is not a comprehensive list.

-- Rude, unprofessional, or abusive conduct with a co-worker, supervisor, student, or other individual with whom the employee comes in contact or conduct which disrupts the business of the College
+- Inappropriate, unprofessional, or abusive conduct with a co-worker, supervisor, student, or other individual with whom the employee comes in contact or conduct which disrupts the business of the College

 - Neglect of duty that could result in loss or injury